 What Taxes Do I Pay If I’m Self-Employed?

-One of the benefits of working for a company is that your employer pays Social Security and Medicare taxes.
-When you’re self-employed, however, these taxes are your responsibility.
+One of the benefits of working for a company is that both you and your employer pay Social Security and Medicare taxes.
+When you’re self-employed, however, these taxes are your responsibility alone.

-The current self-employment tax rate is 12.4 percent for Social Security, which is your old-age, survivors and disability insurance, and 2.9 percent for Medicare, which is your hospital insurance for when you retire.
+The current self-employment tax rate is 12.4 percent for Social Security, which is your old-age, survivors and disability insurance, and 2.9 percent for Medicare, which is your hospital insurance.
 These taxes are separate from your income tax.
 As a self-employed worker, you can take some special deductions that will reduce your tax burden.

 Deductions for Self-Employed Individuals

-The benefit of paying self-employment taxes is that you can take advantage of many self-employed tax deductions to help reduce your tax burden.
-A few common deductions that self-employed individuals take include:
+The benefit of paying self-employment taxes is that you can take advantage of many self-employment tax deductions to help reduce your tax burden.
+A few common deductions for those filing self-employment taxes for tax year 2018 include:

 - Self-employed SEP, SIMPLE and qualified plans: For self-employed workers who contributed to retirement plans in the tax year